 Examples of real companies winning with predictive and prescriptive analytics

 Prescriptive analytics isn’t just a trend or buzzword.
-Nor is it an unattainable resource for non-enterprise level organizations.
+Nor is it an unattainable resource for non-enterprise level organisations.
 Find out how the following companies are creating better processes and customer experiences through the prescriptive insights provided by their analytics tools.

-SideTrade uses prescriptive analytics to deepen their understanding of a client’s true payment behavior.
+SideTrade uses prescriptive analytics to deepen their understanding of a client’s true payment behaviour.
 Through prescriptive analytics, SideTrade is able to score clients based on their payment track-record.
 This creates transparency and accuracy so that SideTrade and its clients can better account for costly payment delays.

 The cloud and the future of prescriptive analytics

-In order to analyze data comprehensively, you need a robust and versatile location for data storage.
+In order to analyse data comprehensively, you need a robust and versatile location for data storage.
 Enter the cloud data warehouse.
 Cloud data warehouses make massive undertakings like understanding prescriptive analytics not only possible, but user-friendly.
 With its ability to house information while also supporting an endless selection of external tools and proprietary integrations, cloud data warehouses gives users an all-in-one solution to data analytics.

 Imagine if businesses currently using on-premises system data as the basis for their predictive and prescriptive analytics could harness the power of the cloud?
 Not only would they gain more data, they would gain more accurate, secure, and real-time data.
 For example, a manufacturing company could draw on more than company data.
 It could leverage both historical and customer industry trends and predictions, and general economic predictive analytics.

 The power of the cloud is pushing prescriptive analytics into new, exciting possibilities every day.